SeReCo-Graduate-School/sereco-graduate-school.github.io/2023/summer-workshop.md

 * Karlsruhe Institute of Technology (KIT)
 * Universität St. Gallen

-### Submission (closed)
-* Please submit an Extended Abstract for presentations as well as for posters (or both if you registered for both)
-* Your Extended Abstract must be written in English and not exceed two pages (excluding references)
-* Submissions must be in PDF, formatted in the style of the Springer Publications format for Lecture Notes in Computer Science (LNCS).
-For details on the LNCS style, see [Springer’s Author Instructions](https://www.springer.com/gp/computer-science/lncs/conference-proceedings-guidelines).
-* Submission is done through [EasyChair](https://easychair.org/conferences/?conf=sereco2023).

-### Review
-We plan to do a single-blind review process among the participants as an exercise.
-We will assign two Extended Abstracts for every participant to review.

-The review criteria are:
-* Clarity of the problem statement
-* Suitability of the proposed approach
-* Soundness
-* Quality of preliminary results (if any)
-* Structure and style of the paper

-### Publication
-We will publish your Extended Abstracts on this website.

 ### Dates
 * <s>April 30: Submission of Extended Abstracts</s>
 * <s>May 05:  Reviews are given out</s>